browserengineering/book/book/accessibility.md

         	float(self.node.style["font-size"][:-2]), zoom)
 ```

-Now try it out!
+Now try it out.
 All of the fonts should be get about 10% bigger each time you
 press `ctrl-plus`, and the opposite with `ctrl-minus`.
 This is great for
 reading text more easily.